Kotlin/kotlinx-kover/README.md

 ## Implicit plugin dependencies
-During the applying of the plugin, the artifacts of the JaCoCo or IntelliJ toolkit are dynamically loaded.
+While the plugin is being applied, the artifacts of the JaCoCo or IntelliJ toolkit are dynamically loaded.
 They are downloaded from the `mavenCentral` repository.

-For the plugin to work correctly, you need to make sure that the `mavenCentral` or its mirror is added to the list by the repository of the project in which the plugin is applied (usually this is the root project) and add it if necessary.
+For the plugin to work correctly, you need to make sure that the `mavenCentral` (or its mirror) is added to the repository list of the project in which the plugin is applied, if it doesn't already exist (usually this is the root project):

 <details open>
 <summary>Kotlin</summary>